tkiraly/regional/regional.md

 The LoRaWAN can be used in the Chinese 470-510MHz band as long as

-- The radio device EIRP is less than 50mW (or 17dBm).
+- The radio device EIRP is less than 19.15dBm
 - The transmission never lasts more than 5000 ms.

-CN470 MHz band end-devices should use the following default parameters:

-- Default radiated transmits output power: 14 dBm.

 CN470-510 end-devices should be capable of operating in the 470 to 510 MHz frequency band and should feature a channel data structure to store the parameters of 96 uplink channels.
 A channel data structure corresponds to a frequency and a set of data rates usable on this frequency.